How to Make It

 Place butter into a skillet and heat gently until it is browned.
 Whisk butter into mustard and vinegar mixture.

 After 30 minutes of roasting, remove squash from oven and drizzle with half of the butter sauce.
 Return to oven.
-After final 15 minutes of roasting, remove squash and drizzle with remaining mixture.
+Roast for a final 15 minutes, remove squash and drizzle with remaining mixture.
 Sprinkle with sage.
 Serve warm.